nicolas-svgn/gas-storage-lp/README.md

 1. A bidding strategy with:
    - Recommended bid per MWh and total bid
    - Expected profit calculation
-   - Intrinsic value analysis

 2. Detailed operational plan with daily:
    - Injection volumes
    - Withdrawal volumes
    - Storage inventory levels

-3. Visualizations in the `results/` directory
+3. Visualizations and plan in the `results/` directory

 ## Example Results